neo-awakened/metrometeor/README.md

 # FestUP Android App

 This Android project is a **prototype app** for visualizing event areas and crowd density using **Jetpack Compose**.
 It stubs real event data and displays **heatmaps of crowded areas**, **points of interest**, and **routes to toilets, friends, and emergency exits**.
+The main branch is master (we had a problem in changing it to main in the first moment we kept master later)
 ---

 ## Features